 Queue (noun) means a line of people waiting for something, where the person at the head of the queue will be served next.
 In US English this is called a "line".
 The head of the queue can also be called the front of the queue.
-At the opposite end of the queue is the back of the queue, almost never called the tail of the queue.
+At the opposite end of the queue is the back of the queue (not called the tail).

 "I joined the queue at the Post Office 15 minutes ago and I still haven't been served."

 "Do you want to join the queue for this ride, or come back later?"

 "The queue at the tower was 45 minutes long, but the view from the top was amazing."